Livestock & Climate Change

 The numbers below represent the median and mean Feed Conversion Ratios for grain-fed livestock.
 That is how much more food the animals consume than they produce.

-Grain-fed and factory-farmed is norm for the vast majority (>97%) of meat produced in the United States.
+Grain-fed and factory-farmed is the norm for the vast majority (>97%) of meat produced in the United States.
 See below for different concerns about grass-fed cattle.

 - Birds – 2-3x